Onto-Med/gfo-light/docs/README.md

 **Information objects** are symbolic entities that denote/designate, describe, specify or represent (*represents/representedBy*) other entities.
 Titles, descriptions, specifications (e.g., the specification of an algorithm), models (e.g., UML models) or computer programmes are examples of information objects.

+> [!IMPORTANT]
-⚠ The category *InformationObject* is a simplified way of modelling symbolic objects, their parts and the entities they represent, without distinguishing between, for example, content and information carriers.
+> The category *InformationObject* is a simplified way of modelling symbolic objects, their parts and the entities they represent, without distinguishing between, for example, content and information carriers.
-For advanced use cases, please use specific information artefact ontologies such as [Design Science Artifact Ontology (DS-AO)](https://ceur-ws.org/Vol-3155/short5.pdf) or [Information Artifact Ontology (IAO)](https://ceur-ws.org/Vol-1515/regular10.pdf).
+> For advanced use cases, please use specific information artefact ontologies such as [Design Science Artifact Ontology (DS-AO)](https://ceur-ws.org/Vol-3155/short5.pdf) or [Information Artifact Ontology (IAO)](https://ceur-ws.org/Vol-1515/regular10.pdf).

 **Object aggregates** are groups of objects that together form a unit (e.g., a research group at a university or a sports team).
 To model the membership of a member in a group/aggregate, the object properties *memberOf*/*hasMember* should be used (Example 1b, playerA1).